The Freedman Center for Digital Scholarship is partially maintained by an endowment established by Samuel B. and Marian

 The Research Floor

-During normal KSL hours, a collection of powerful research workstations (Windows 10) loaded with specialized software are available for interested users.
-Beginning in the fall semester of 2021, patrons will be able to reserve a specialized computing station that best suits their research or digital project needs.
+During normal KSL hours, a collection of powerful research workstations (Windows) loaded with specialized software are available for interested users.
+Patrons may reserve a specialized computing station that best suits their research or digital project needs.
 Upon reservation, the specialized computing stations will be self-service, and online tutorials will instruct new and experienced patrons on how to use equipment (e.g., scanners) and software (e.g., ArcGIS) connected with each station.
-The highly-trained staff of the Freedman Center are available by appointment to consult with you and answer questions about how to use the Freedman Center's digital scholarship equipment, tools, and software.
+The Digital Scholarship Team is available by appointment to consult with you and answer questions about how to use the Freedman Center's digital scholarship equipment, tools, and software.
 Whether you need to run statistical analyses, generate maps, digitize A/V materials, and much more, the Research Floor has the right tools for the job.